chochain/nanoFORTH/docs/n4_1_why.md

 * most of them are not familiar with standard FORTH words, so abbreviation for words is OK,
 * the meta-compiler is unlikely needed either, i.e. not to create a new type of Forth from within nanoForth,
-* only a small set of, say 50+, core primitive words are needed for the most of Arduino projects, the rational being anything that requires more elaborated syntax, one might need the power of ESPs.
+* only a small set of, say 50+, core primitive words are needed for the most of Arduino projects, the rationale being anything that requires more elaborated syntax, one might need the power of ESPs.

 ### Requirements
 * be as simple to use as any example Sketch that comes with the IDE (no bootloader burning),